 When people think of your event, what do they think of?
 No doubt, there are certain colors, fonts and services that come to mind, but what else?
 Personality.
 Attitude.
 Aesthetics.
 Your relationship to your prospects, customers, partners employees.
 All of these factors combine to make your event brand.

 Whether you are hosting your own event or are making a presence at someone else’s event you are going to want to get your brand out there.
-In this guide we will take a look at everything you need to know about event branding for 2018 and beyond.
+In this guide we will take a look at everything you need to know about event branding in 2019 and beyond.

 What Is Event Branding?

-Event branding is about capturing the essence of your brand and giving it its proper due in your event marketing efforts.
+Event branding is capturing the essence of your organization's brand and giving it its proper due in your event marketing campaigns.
 This can be done both through digital branding (event websites, event apps, event email marketing) and through onsite branding (event booth, swag, cupcakes).